scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-4/index.md

 this.#solitaire.newGame();
 ```

 So now that we have our new `Solitaire` instance, we will start working on adding in the logic to handle when a player drops cards from the discard pile onto the foundation piles.
-In the `#handleMoveCardToFoundation` method, we will need to check to see if the card that was dropped came from the discard pile or from a tableau pile.
+In the `#handleMoveCardToFoundation` method, we will need to check to see if the card that was dropped came from the discard pile, or from a tableau pile.
 To do this, we will check the data manager on the game object to see if the `pileIndex` field is set, and if so, then we know the card came from a tableau card pile.
 To do this, update the logic in the `#handleMoveCardToFoundation` method to be:

 ```typescript
 let isValidMove = false;